KechrisLab/MSPrep/README.md

 This refactoring of the original package seeks to extend the package to any number of replicates and allow for more normalization and imputation methods.

 To install and use the package follow the examples below.
-Note that you will may need to tidy your own dataset, replacing the ms_tidy function in this pipeline.
+Note that you may need to tidy your own dataset, replacing the ms_tidy function in this pipeline.
 See `?ms_tidy` or the dataset resulting from `ms_tidy(msquant)` for more detail.